Confucius Institute: Criticism and controversies

 A U.S. law passed in 2019 that prohibits universities hosting Confucius Institutes from receiving funding for Chinese language studies from the Department of Defense led to more closures of Confucius Institutes.
 Unable to obtain a waiver from the Department of Defense, Indiana University, the University of Minnesota, the University of Rhode Island, San Francisco State University, the University of Oregon, Western Kentucky University, Arizona State University, the University of Hawaii at Manoa, and San Diego State University closed their programs in 2019.
 In 2020, the University of Maryland also announced the closure of its Confucius Institute, the oldest one in the U.S.

-On 19 February 2019, Leiden University in The Netherlands promised to end its agreement with Confucius Institute in August 2019.
-On June 30, 2021, Baruch College - The City University of New York - ended its agreement with the Confucius Institute.
+On 19 February 2019, Leiden University in the Netherlands promised to end its agreement with Confucius Institute in August 2019.
+On 30 June 2021, Baruch College, City University of New York, ended its agreement with the Confucius Institute.

 In 2020, Sweden ended agreements with all Confucius Institutes in the country.
-Management consultant Ross Feingold said the closure of the Confucius Institutes was the result of Sweden taking a much tougher view of China, as a result of Swedish national Gui Minhai being imprisoned for 10 years, and also comments by China's ambassador to Sweden, Gui Congyou, who threatened Sweden during an interview with broadcaster Swedish PEN in November 2019 saying that "We treat our friends with fine wine, but for our enemies we got shotguns." over the decision to award Gui Minhai with the Tucholsky Prize, the ambassador later clarified saying that China would impose trade restrictions on Sweden for this award.
+Management consultant Ross Feingold said the closure of the Confucius Institutes was the result of Sweden taking a much tougher view of China, as a result of Swedish national Gui Minhai being imprisoned for 10 years, and also comments by China's ambassador to Sweden, Gui Congyou, who threatened Sweden during an interview with broadcaster Swedish PEN in November 2019 saying that "We treat our friends with fine wine, but for our enemies we got shotguns", over the decision to award Gui Minhai with the Tucholsky Prize, the ambassador later clarified saying that China would impose trade restrictions on Sweden for this award.
 The embassy has systematically worked to influence the reporting on China by Swedish journalists.

-On May 13 2020, the College Democrats of America and the College Republicans National Committee released a joint-letter calling for "the immediate and permanent closure of all Confucius Institutes in the United States" based on the Human Rights Watch 12 Point Code of Conduct for academic freedom.
-The Confucius Institute U.S. Center later issued a statement criticizing the letter as well as the Athenai Institute, the student-organized NGO largely attributed to have organized the letter.
+On 13 May 2020, the College Democrats of America and the College Republicans National Committee released a joint-letter calling for "the immediate and permanent closure of all Confucius Institutes in the United States" based on the Human Rights Watch 12 Point Code of Conduct for academic freedom.

 On 13 August 2020, U.S. Department of State designated the Confucius Institute U.S. Center as a foreign mission of the PRC.
 On 8 March 2021, the U.S. Senate passed a bill that would restrict colleges hosting Confucius Institutes from receiving some federal funding.